Skip to main content

 5:30pm - 7:30pm

-Celebrate, affirm, and connect the Black Kingston community in this Black Light Series event with Yellow House Student Centre for Equity and Inclusion and Smith Engineering.
+Celebrate, affirm and connect in this Black Light Series event with the Yellow House Student Centre for Equity and Inclusion and Smith Engineering at Queen's University.

 The Kingston Frontenac Public Library in collaboration with the Yellow House Student Centre for Equity and Inclusion and Smith Engineering present "We've Been Here": A Discussion on Black History in Kingston.